 If it is necessary to detain or restrain a person who is staying in a care home or hospital, the law states that the care home or hospital must apply to the local authority to register a lawful deprivation of liberty.

 Other settings in the community

 For people in supported living arrangements, such as supported housing or in their own home where they receive care and support from the local authority, there is a separate process for authorising a deprivation of liberty.
 In these settings, the local authority must obtain authority from the Court of Protection.

-If you believe someone may be deprived of their liberty within a care home setting, or community setting, you can either speak to the person who is responsible for their care, or you contact Camden Council’s Access and Response Team on 020 7974 4000 (option 1) for further advice.
+If you believe someone may be deprived of their liberty within a care home setting, or community setting, speak to the person who is responsible for their care, or contact Camden Council’s Access and Response Team on 020 7974 4000 (option 1) for further advice.